MaisonDerme/Face_Institute/_posts/2025-01-28-Facial-Bone-Fracture.md

 In some cases, such as nasal bone or zygomatic arch fractures, manual or instrument-assisted closed reduction can reposition the bones without open surgery.
 This is usually done under local or general anaesthesia, and splints or supports may be used temporarily.

-3. Surgical Treatment (Open Reduction and Internal Fixation – ORIF) Indicated when there is:
+3. Surgical Treatment (Open Reduction and Internal Fixation – ORIF).
+Indicated when there is:
  - Significant bone displacement or deformity.
  - Malocclusion or functional impairment.
  - Orbital involvement causing diplopia or enophthalmos.
  - Comminuted or unstable fractures.

-Procedure:
+**Procedure:**
  - The surgeon makes incisions (usually intraoral or hidden within natural creases) to access the fracture.
  - The bone fragments are realigned and stabilized using titanium plates and screws — a process known as osteosynthesis.
  - These materials are biocompatible and typically left in place permanently.